-You can connect to the Oracle database by using Oracle System ID (SID) or Oracle Service Name.
-The identity applications installer accepts only SID.
+You can connect to the Oracle database by using Oracle System ID (SID) and Oracle Service Name.
 If you want to access the database by using a service name, complete the identity applications installation to one database instance by connecting through SID.
 After the installation is completed, perform the following actions: